 What is the Treatment for Swimmer’s Ear?

-Even a mild case of swimmer’s ear should be taken seriously and treated by a medical professional to ensure that it does not progress in severity—which can lead to long-lasting or even permanent damage.
+In the event of a more severe swimmer’s ear infection, it should be treated by a medical professional to ensure that it does not progress in severity—which can lead to long-lasting or even permanent damage.

 How Can You Prevent Swimmer’s Ear?